Electrocabbage/bias-variance-intuition/README.md

 Bias–variance decomposition explains why low-complexity models underfit and high-complexity models overfit.
 An intermediate model complexity achieves the best generalization by balancing bias and variance.

+## Scope and next steps

+The goal of this experiment was not to find the best possible predictive model, but to study how model complexity affects bias and variance.

+The results suggest that polynomial regression can capture the underlying structure of the data with low bias when an appropriate model complexity is chosen.

+A natural next step would be to compare different model families or introduce regularization to control variance for higher-capacity models.